D.A.R.K. (band)

 D.A.R.K. was an alternative rock band formed in New York City in early 2009.
-It was initially founded under the name Jetlag by Olé Koretsky and former the Smiths bassist Andy Rourke.
-In April 2014, the band began recording new material with the Cranberries vocalist Dolores O'Riordan, and they subsequently changed their name to D.A.R.K.
-The album, titled Science Agrees, was released on September 9, 2016, through Cooking Vinyl.
-In 2017, Koretsky teamed with DJ Wool under the D.A.R.K. name to tour as an opening act for The Cranberries.
-On 15 January 2018, O'Riordan died of drowning at age 46.
-On 19 May 2023, Rourke died from pancreatic cancer, at the age of 59.
+It was initially founded under the name Jetlag by Olé Koretsky and former Smiths bassist Andy Rourke.
+In April 2014, the band began recording new material with Cranberries vocalist Dolores O'Riordan, and subsequently changed its name to D.A.R.K.
+An album, titled Science Agrees, was released on September 9, 2016, through Cooking Vinyl.
+The media described the band as a Smiths/Cranberries supergroup.

+In 2017, Koretsky teamed with DJ Wool under the D.A.R.K. name to tour as an opening act for the Cranberries.
+On January 15, 2018, O'Riordan died by drowning, aged 46.
+On May 19, 2023, Rourke died from pancreatic cancer, at the age of 59.
+Koretsky continues to work as a solo artist.